Omilly420/lab-agile-planning/.github/ISSUE_TEMPLATE/user-story-1.md

 ---
-name: User Story 1
+name: User Story
-about: This is my first issue creation in  GitHub
+about: This is my first User story template
 title: ''
 labels: ''
 assignees: ''